 One of the reasons why cats need to check their territory in short time intervals is because their marking system is wired so.
 In other words, cats leave their scent on objects by rubbing against them or urinating on them.
 This scent fades away quickly or is covered by another cat’s sent.
 So to keep their personal scent strong they must be checking on it non stop and renew it if necessary.

 When the cat is done reactivating her scent and checking her environment it simply wants to come back home to safety.
-It is extremely exhausting if you have an indoor cat and you don’t have an electronic cat flap door.
+It is extremely exhausting if you have an indoor cat and you don’t have a cat door for window.
 If your budget allows it do yourself a favor and make your life easier with one.